CVilares/ci-python/README.md

 - - -
 ### User Experience UX

-Let's break down the user experience step by step:
+Let's break the user experience step by step:

-1-The game starts with a welcome message, introducing the user to the Guessing Game.
+1. The game starts with a friendly welcome message, clearly stating the name of the game and its objective.

-2-The user is presented with three options: 'R' to read the rules, 'P' to play the game, and 'Q' to quit the game.
+2. The user is presented with a clean and organized menu, featuring three options: 'R' to read the rules, 'P' to play the game, and 'Q' to quit.

-3-If the user selects 'R' to read the rules, the rules of the game are displayed on the screen, providing clear instructions on how to play.
+3. If the user selects 'R' to read the rules, the rules of the game are displayed using clear and concise language, ensuring they are easy to understand.

-4-If the user selects 'P' to play the game, the game begins.
-The user is prompted to enter their guess for the chosen number.
+4. When the user chooses 'P' to play the game, the difficulty levels are presented with descriptive labels ('Easy,' 'Medium,' 'Pro') and their respective number ranges.

+5. After selecting a difficulty level, a new game session starts, and the user receives a personalized message inviting them to guess a number within the specified range.

-5-The user's input is validated to ensure it is a valid number.
-If the input is invalid, an error message is displayed, and the user is asked to enter a valid number.
+6. The input validation process is enhanced to provide immediate feedback when an invalid entry is made.
+Clear error messages guide the user to enter a valid numeric guess.

-6-If the input is a valid number, the game checks if the guess is within the valid range of 1-100.
-If the guess is outside the range, an error message is displayed, and the user is asked to guess again within the valid range.
+7. If the user's guess is outside the valid range, a specific error message notifies them of the valid range, prompting another guess.

-7-If the guess is within the valid range, the game provides feedback to the user.
-If the guess is lower than the chosen number, the message "Too low.
-Try again!" is displayed.
-If the guess is higher, the message "Too high.
-Try again!" is displayed.

-8-The user continues to guess and receive feedback until they guess the correct number.
-Once the correct number is guessed, a congratulatory message is displayed, informing the user of the number of attempts it took them to guess correctly.

-9-After the game ends, the user is informed that the game is over.
+8. Each time the user makes a guess, the feedback provided by the game ('Too low' or 'Too high') is displayed prominently, ensuring easy visibility.

+9. The user is encouraged to continue guessing until they find the correct number, with the game keeping track of their attempts and providing a sense of progress.

+10. Once the user successfully guesses the number, a celebratory message acknowledges their achievement, accompanied by the number of attempts taken.

+11. A closing message signifies the end of the game, providing closure and thanking the user for their participation.

-The code structure and user experience provided in the code ensure that the user can easily understand and interact with the game.
-The game offers clear instructions, validates user input, and provides appropriate feedback to guide the user towards the correct guess.
+The Guessing Game creates a user-friendly experience that guides the player through the rules, offers clear instructions and feedback, and keeps them engaged and motivated to reach the correct solution.